cjm0000000/mmt/README.md

 	<url-pattern>/microchat/*</url-pattern>
 </filter-mapping>

-2.implement your personalized message business:
+### 2. implement your personalized message business:
 @see lemon.weixin.biz.customer.CustBasicMsgBiz
 This class supply an easy subscribe implement, you can extends it and overwrite then.

-Good luck for you.
+Good luck for you!